Meibukan: IMGKA and the Hombu Dojo

-Currently, Yagi's eldest son, Meitatsu, is Chairman of the IMGKA (International Meibukan Goju-Ryu Karate Association) and travels the world frequently.
+Currently, Yagi's eldest son, Meitatsu, is Chairman of the IMGKA and travels the world frequently.
 Presently he is the most senior active Meibukai student of Meitoku Yagi.
 There are branches in Australia, Canada, United States, England, India, Iran, Philippines, Russia, Georgia, Brazil, Israel and Hong Kong.
-Meitatsu Sensei universally conveys the philosophical message that some teachers of budo in the world teach how to fight, we of Meibukai rather teach how not to fight.
+Meitatsu conveys the philosophical message that some teachers of budo in the world teach how to fight, Meibukai rather teaches how not to fight.
 In other words, Meibukai does not practice the emphasis of how to win but rather how not to lose.

 The Meibukan Hombu Dojo was founded by Meitoku Yagi in 1952 prior to the death of Gojyu-Ryu founder, Miyagi Chojun.
 Since then, the Meibukan Hombu Dojo has been an integral part of Okinawa Karate.
 Yagi was a founding father of the Okinawa Goju-kai and All Okinawa Karate-do Association both of which the Meibukan Hombu Dojo has been actively a part of since their formation.
 While Yagi was alive, he appointed international representatives that are still practicing Meibukan today and are still recognized by the Meibukan Hombu Dojo.
 These representatives are Shiki Tadanori of Ibaraki, Japan, Anthony Mirakian of USA, Yonamine Yasunori of South America, Rajesh Thakkar of India, and Cristofi Clemente of Australia.
 Note, however, that Johannes Wong was also a long-serving student and instructor of Gojyu-Ryu Meibukan directly under Yagi since the mid-1980s in Australia.
 The Meibukan Hombu dojo also has satellite branches in Okinawa, Japan that includes Matsugawa, Tsukayama, Naha, Tsuji, Kume, and Nagata.

 Yagi's second son, Meitatsu, started practicing Karate in 1949 at the age of 5, and trained under his father for over 50 years.
 He was the president and head instructor of the Meibukan Hombu Dojo in Naha, Okinawa until 2015, and has traveled the world.
 He has been invited to India, Hawaii, Australia, and USA to share his knowledge of Meibukan.
 The Meibukan Hombu Dojo maintains an important role in keeping Yagi's legacy alive through the participation and support of the Okinawa Goju-kai and the All Okinawa Karate-do Association.

 Starting from 2016, the Hombu Dojo is led by Mietatsu's son Akihito Yagi, who also serves as the chairman of the IMGKA. his second sone Akihiro Yagi serves as the vice president.